 Our team is unique.
 Watipa provides a platform that brings together diverse and passionate professionals.
 In working together, providing inter-disciplinary solutions to development concerns, we are much more than the sum of our parts.
-Meet the team:

 Dr Lucy Stackpool-Moore is Australian and British, and is a gender, human rights, HIV, public health and communications specialist.
 She founded Watipa in 2016 and is the Director.